 Children are struggling.
 Not only with academic learning.
 With life too.

 This may show as anxiety, withdrawal, refusal, meltdowns, frustration, aggression, and low self-esteem.
 I’m sure you recognise these signs of distress.
 Often labelled as bad behaviour or mental health issues, they relate to immaturity and are not under the child’s control.

-Other features show as difficulties with co-ordination, learning to communicate, reading, writing, attention, sitting still, perseverence, making friends, showing empathy, coping with the school environment.
+Other issues show as difficulties with co-ordination, learning to communicate, reading, writing, attention, being still, perseverence, making friends, showing empathy, coping with the school environment.
 In fact, any feature of an immature brain.